hvesalai/emacs-scala-mode/README.md

   + 21
 ```

-The 'reluctant' mode (default) will not indent the line in either
+The *reluctant* mode (default) will not indent the line in either
 case.

-You can use empty lines in 'eager' mode to stop it from indenting a
+You can use empty lines in *eager* mode to stop it from indenting a
 line.
 For example

 ```